Ingredients & Resources

 Erythritol: The sugar alcohol is not digested the same way as other sugar alcohols (it’s completely processed in the small intestine) and most people find it’s easy to digest with

 no intestinal distress.
 It has the same bulking properties as sugar and looks like it as well.
 However, it has a “cooling” effect on the tongue and is best paired in combination with other sweeteners to offset this effect.
 Many sugar free gums use this as one of their sweeteners – that cool fresh breath is not just the effect of the mint flavoring.
 Erythritol in crystal form dissolves slowly, unlike sugar.
-Available in a crystal and powdered form: Z sweet is a well known brand, but I often by the generic 5 pound bulk bags.
+Available in a crystal and powdered form: Z sweet is a well known brand, but I often buy the generic 5 pound bulk bags that can be found in many internet stores.

 Isomalt: Another sugar alcohol with very similar properties to sugar.
 So similar in fact that there are a lot of questions about how many carbs one should count when using isomalt.
 Typically you can “write off” the carbs from sugar alcohols as indigestible and do not need to count them towards the total net carbs in a dish.
 [Total carbs – fiber and/or sugar alcohols = net carbs].
 On the plus side, isomalt looks and acts like sugar, it add bulk to recipes and can be cooked to a hard crack.
 Sugar free meringues use isomalt.
 I use small amounts in specific dishes.
 This is one of the sugar alcohols that can cause digestive problems, and if it’s not, it probably means your body is digesting it the same way as sugar, which in this case means you are getting far more carbs than intended.
 Isomalt is also found in Diabetisweet brand sweeteners.